DropthoughtSDK/dropthought-ios-sdk/README.md

 ### Step 3.
 Modify Your Podfile

+We use CocoaPods to manage the SDK.
+You can find more detail about CocoaPods [here](https://cocoapods.org)
 Open your Podfile and paste following scripts into your project target.
 And execute **pod install**